 A structured, broad shoulder featuring padding that emphasizes the V shape of a man’s body.
 Most commonly found on suits by tailors from the Italian capital like Brioni.

-The most pronounced of the traditional shoulder styles, a pagoda shoulder features a sleevehead that rises above the natural line of the shoulder at the connecting point, which has the added bonus of making you look broader without spending excess hours pounding weights at the gym.
+The most pronounced of the traditional shoulder styles, a roped shoulder features a sleevehead that rises above the natural line of the shoulder at the connecting point, which has the added bonus of making you look broader without spending excess hours pounding weights at the gym.

 The aptly-named pagoda shoulder shows up on the men’s runways in Milan and Paris every few years, threatening to make an appearance in stores, but the exaggerated, swooping shoulder points that define the style tend to prove a bit too outre for the typical man.
 So yeah, you’re not too likely to find a pagoda shoulder on Gilt, but at least you know what the style is, next time someone starts talking tailoring down at the local sports bar.
 (That happens to you, too, right?)